websublime/vagrant-bunker/README.md

     config.dns.patterns = [ /^.*bunkerbox.dev$/, /^.*websublime.dev$/]

 Add on dns.patterns.
 The current pattern responds to domains an subdomains.
 Please do not change hostname because provision scripts are node based on this name.

+Mysql and Postegres uses credentials (root/vagrant).
+For mysql you have phpmyadmin installed at: http://www.bunkerbox.dev/phpmyadmin/.
+If you want to access with a client please grant access privileges on phpmyadmin.

 Basic clone this repo and construct your virtual box with: